Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 To-Do List for Secure Connectivity

-1. Today: Analyze current bandwidth usage.
+1. Today: Analyse current bandwidth usage.

 2. This Week: Research carrier options.